dwrobel/flatcam/README.md

 - French translation at 33%
 - fixed the 'Jump To' function to work in legacy graphic engine
 - in legacy graphic engine fixed the mouse cursor shape when grid snapping is ON, such that it fits with the shape from the OpenGL graphic engine
+- in legacy graphic engine fixed the axis toggle
+- French Google-translation at 48%

 24.09.2019